• Disease Overview

 Causes

 The PRNP gene encodes for a protein called prion protein, a cellular variant or PrPc.
 The exact function of PrPc in the body is not fully understood.
 However, because of the variant gene, the PrPSc that is produced develops an abnormal 3-dimensional shape that is described simply as “misfolded”.
 The misfolded PrPSc is toxic to the body, especially cells of the nervous system.
-In GSS, misfolded PrPSc is found in many brain structures, mostly the cerebellum and also in the thalamus, which is a structure deep within the brain that helps to regulate many functions of the body including sleep, appetite, and body temperature.
-As the misfolded PrPSc builds up, it results in a progressive destruction of nerve cells (neurons), which leads to the symptoms of the disorder.
-The damage to brain tissue may appear as sponge-like cavities or spaces (vacuoles) when examined under a microscope, which is why prion diseases like GSS are called transmissible spongiform encephalopathies.
+In GSS disease, misfolded PrPSc is found in many brain structures, mostly the cerebellum and also in the thalamus, which is a structure deep within the brain that helps regulate many functions of the body including sleep, appetite and body temperature.
+As the misfolded PrPSc builds up, it results in a progressive destruction of nerve cells (neurons), which leads to symptoms of the disorder.
+The damage to brain tissue may appear as sponge-like cavities or spaces (vacuoles) when examined under a microscope, which is why prion diseases like GSS disease are called transmissible spongiform encephalopathies.

 The term “prion” was coined to designate a “proteinaceous infectious agent” to explain the protein-only nature of the infectious agent.
 Extensive research has shown that a prion is essentially the misfolded PrPSc.
-However, it is important to know that GSS is not contagious in the traditional sense because the only way to transmit prion disease to a healthy individual is through direct exposure to disease-affected brain tissue, for instance by injection.
-If a person without an underlying genetic defect develops a prion disease by transmission from another prion disease, they are said to have an ‘acquired’ form.
+However, it is important to know that GSS disease is not contagious in the traditional sense because the only way to transmit prion disease to a healthy individual is through direct exposure to disease-affected brain tissue, for instance by injection.
+If a person without an underlying gene variant develops a prion disease by transmission from another prion disease, they are said to have an ‘acquired’ form.
 For example, variant Creutzfeldt-Jakob disease occurred in the United Kingdom when people ate prion-contaminated beef.
-A lesser known example is kuru.
+A lesser-known example is kuru.
 Kuru is a virtually extinct prion disease that occurred in the Fore people of Papua New Guinea.
 The disease spread throughout this population because of the villagers’ practice of eating the brains of deceased kuru-affected tribesmen (ritualistic cannibalism).

 • < Previous section